 Enthusiasts and sharpening experts can use Japanese whetstones to keep their knives in great shape, always!
-Want to learn more about these stones?
-Read about the benefits of Japanese water stones.

 In most cases a sharpening stone is comprised of sharpening grains and a binding agent.
 The grains have cutting edges which enables them to sharpen your knife.
 As soon as a whetstone is used little pieces of the grains break off, revealing a new cutting edge.
 The higher the number, the finer the grain.
 Stones with coarse grains (up to grain 400) can be used to shape the blade of a blunt knife.
 You can subsequently take care of the fine finish with a stone with a smaller grain.

-A Japanese whetstones should always be used with water.
+Japanese whetstones should always be used with water.
 Some stones merely need to be submerged in water while others need to soak in the water for a couple of minutes.
 While you are sharpening your knives a small layer of water should be left on the stone.